Dell-Networking/ansible-dellos-docs/source/roles.rst

 QoS role
 --------

-The `dellos-qos <https://galaxy.ansible.com/Dell-Networking/dellos-qos/>`_ role facilitates the configuration of quality of service attributes including policy-map and class-map.
+The `dellos-qos <https://galaxy.ansible.com/Dell-Networking/dellos-qos/>`_ role facilitates the configuration of quality of service (QoS) attributes including policy-map and class-map.

 Abstracted for ``OS6`` ``OS10``